 Soon after the Battle of Copenhagen (at which 256 men were lost, compared with about 400 from the Invincible), Nelson visited ‘his’ men lying injured in Yarmouth hospital.

-Following the service in the church, in cloudy conditions and with a blustery wind, the congregation gathered on the burial mound, within sight of Hammond’s Knoll, where two wreaths were laid to remember those that had lost their lives.
+Usually the congregation gathers on the burial mound, within sight of Hammond’s Knoll, to lay two wreaths to remember those that had lost their lives; but due to the inclement weather this act of remembrance was conducted inside the church.